xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ): Single<GhListResponse<User>>
 ```

-This service is pretty similar to most paged services I've seen, so the big question here is how we could integrate this service in a repository using the new Paging Component.
+This service is pretty similar to most paged services I've seen, so the big question here is how we can integrate this service in a repository using the new Paging Component.
-Furthermore, the question could be how we could convert the `Single<GhListResponse<User>>` response in a `Listing<User>` structure.
+Furthermore, the question could be how we could convert the `Single<GhListResponse<User>>` response to a `Listing<User>` structure.

-The first thing that we should consider, is **to decide if we need a database source to cache the data**.
+The first thing that we should consider, is **deciding if we need a database source to cache the data**.
 It could seem easy, but it's not.
 Some people could say that if we want to search entities by a key, a database cache isn't the best option because the response may change constantly and frequently, and at the same time the app user doesn't repeat the same search query multiple times.
 However, saving data in a database source has some advantages.